Random surface growth with a wall and Plancherel measures for O(infinity): Introduction

 The second new determinantal process arises when we look near the location where the boundary between frozen and liquid phases meets the wall.
 In Theorem \ref{SymmetricPearceyKernel} we prove that as one scales the horizontal coordinate by $t^\frac 14$ and the vertical one by $t^\frac 12$, the correlation functions of our point process converge to the determinants of the kernel $\mathcal K(\sigma_1,\eta_1;\sigma_2,\eta_2)$ on $\R_+\times\R$ defines as follows.

 Let $C$ be the contour in $\mathbb C$ consisting of rays from $\infty e^{i\pi/4}$ to $0$ to $\infty e^{-i\pi/4}$.
 Then

 We call it the \emph{symmetric Pearcey kernel} because of the similarity of the above expression to the Pearcey kernel that has previously appeared in \cite{kn:ABK, kn:BK, kn:BH, kn:BH2, kn:OR, kn:TW2}.
-Using the nonintersecting paths interpretation mentioned above, it seems plausible that the symmetric Pearcey kernel should also appear in the model treated in \cite{kn:KMW} at the critical location when the paths touch the wall, but so far we have not pursued this connection any further.
+Using the nonintersecting paths interpretation mentioned above, it seems plausible that the symmetric Pearcey kernel should also appear in the model treated in \cite{kn:KMW} at the critical location when the paths touch the wall.
+Indeed, we were informed by the authors of \cite{kn:KMW} that this is indeed the case, cf. \cite{kn:KMW2}.

 \textbf{Acknowledgements}.
 The authors are very grateful to Grigori Olshanski for a number of valuable remarks.
 The first named author (A.~B.) was partially supported by the NSF grant DMS-0707163.